Dr Peter Scriven

 Dr Adrian Beltran-Martinez

-Licenciado en Medicina (Seville 2011) Equivalent to MBChB, Msc Rare Diseases , Msc Biochemistry, Msc Genomics (on going).
+Licenciado en Medicina (Seville 2011) Equivalent to MBChB, Msc Rare Diseases , Msc Biochemistry, Msc Genomics.
 Médico Especialista en Medicina Familiar y Comunitaria (GP specialist)

 I studied Medicine in Seville (Spain) where I am originally from and finished my degree in 2011.
 I started my training as a GP in 2012 in Seville, being awarded my full GP license in 2016.
 After becoming fully qualified, I started working in a small village as a rural doctor for 3 months.
 Then I left my country to move to the UK to pursue better working conditions and to be able to grow personally and academically.
 I have been practising as a GP in Chesterfield area since 2017 and I have been a part of Royal Primary Care since April 2018 as a Salaried GP.